Saving a deposit for a mortgage can be the biggest hurdle to buying a home. Our top tips could help you speed up the process.

 It's important to be realistic about how much you can afford to save a month.
 For example, if you need to save £15,000 and want to buy in three years' time, you'll need to save £417 a month.

-If this sounds unrealistic - and it might well be if you're renting and don't want to make any huge sacrifices - then you may need to extend the length of time you plan to save.
+If this sounds unrealistic - and it might be if you're renting - then you may need to extend the length of time you plan to save.
 Doing this now means you won't be disappointed in a few years.

 Saving is all well and good, but it's essential to make sure you're getting the most out of your savings.
-Don't let your deposit build in a low-interest account - place it where you think it'll earn the most interest.
+Place your deposit where you think it'll earn the most interest.

-You may be tempted to lock away your deposit for some time in fixed-rate bonds which may offer higher returns, but consider keeping your deposit accessible so you can use it when you need to.
+You may be tempted to lock away your deposit for some time in fixed-rate bonds.
+These may offer higher returns, but consider keeping your deposit accessible so you can use it when you need to.

 Think about opening a regular-savings account and depositing a set amount each month.
 This type of account can be a good way to get competitive interest rates, but watch out for any terms and conditions restricting your access to the funds.